octa-acostamonti/NutriAPI/LOG.md

 models.py:
     Creates the models of the tables that are hosted in PostgreSQL for the API

-main.py changes:
+main.py changes: \n
-&nbsp    * Created a connection with the PostgreSQL that contains the information of the products for the API &nbsp    * Created the dependency to call the database when requested &nbsp    * Created the "proteinas" endpoint which gives: "producto", "marca", "proteina" and "cantidad" &nbsp    * Created the "grasas" endpoint which gives: "producto", "marca", "grasa" and "cantidad" &nbsp    * Created the "carbohidratos" endpoint which gives: "producto", "marca", "carbohidrato" and "cantidad" &nbsp    * Created the "productos" endpoint which gives: "id","producto", "marca", "cantidad" ,"grasa","carbohidratos" and "proteina"
+    * Created a connection with the PostgreSQL that contains the information of the products for the API \n
+    * Created the dependency to call the database when requested \n
+    * Created the "proteinas" endpoint which gives: "producto", "marca", "proteina" and "cantidad" \n
+    * Created the "grasas" endpoint which gives: "producto", "marca", "grasa" and "cantidad" \n
+    * Created the "carbohidratos" endpoint which gives: "producto", "marca", "carbohidrato" and "cantidad" \n
+    * Created the "productos" endpoint which gives: "id","producto", "marca", "cantidad" ,"grasa", "carbohidratos" and "proteina" \n
-&nbsp    * Created the "sqlalchemytest" endpoint which is a test for the conection to the database
+    * Created the "sqlalchemytest" endpoint which is a test for the conection to the database \n